 Developer plan projects have increased limits: limits are raised as projects approach them up to the hard cap listed here.

-If a user unsubscribes or runs out of prepaid credits, the user returns to the Starter plan and the previous limits reapply.
+If a user unsubscribes or runs out of prepaid credits, the user returns to the Trial plan and the previous limits reapply.

 - Max up to 8 GB of RAM

 - Max up to 8 vCPU cores